Ziges/CS50-Problem-set-1-cash/README.md

 # CS50-Problem-set-1-cash
-My solution(s) to pset1 - Cash - using "greedy" algorithms which determine least amount of coins given back as change.
+My solution(s) to pset1 - Cash - defining "greedy" algorithms which determine least amount of coins given back as change.

 Nice introductory exercise to C-lang, loops and conditionals.